MarcusCemes/micro-452-robotics-project/README.md

 First enter whether you would like to connect to a second Thymio node (Y/n), then select the corners of the map and the two landmarks in the GUI window that appears (instructions will also be printed in the terminal).

+Using the Web UI, you can select a destination point and the robot will navigate autonomously to that point, avoiding expected or unexpected obstacles.

 To exit the application, press `Ctrl+C` in the terminal or use the stop button in the Web UI.